DPDK/dpdk/doc/guides/nics/fail_safe.rst

     When this device is plugged, it is always used as emitting device.
     It is the main sub-device and is used as target for configuration operations if there is any ambiguity.

+Upkeep round
+    Periodical process when slaves are serviced.
+Each devices having a state different to that of the fail-safe device itself, is synchronized with it.

 Slave
     In the context of the fail-safe PMD, synonymous to sub-device.